JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 The ability to rewatch cutscenes exists in a debug menu in the vanilla game, Windfall just brings the feature to the main menu.

-Credit to [YazawaAkiOS](https://github.com/YazawaAkio) for translating Windfall into Chinese.
+Credit to [Yazawa Akio](https://github.com/YazawaAkio) for translating Windfall into Chinese.

 Credit to [TheRealFrost](https://steamcommunity.com/profiles/76561199211013728) for translating Windfall into Spanish.